 “He is an excellent advocate who is incredibly thorough, providing advice on all aspects of the case in which he is briefed... very good client care and empathy dealing with clients and family in a compassionate way. ”

-Paul is a very able, hard working and experienced barrister.
+Paul is a practising door tenant.
+He is a very able, hard working and experienced barrister.
 He has expertise in prosecuting and defending a wide range of criminal matters, and also in regulatory matters and landlord and tenant cases.

 Paul has received judicial, professional and lay client praise for his work.
 He creates excellent rapport with clients and provides a first class service.
 He has a reputation as a good lawyer and is experienced at dealing with cases with high levels of disclosure.
 Paul regularly appears in Crown Courts and the Court of Appeal.